zxsrxt-kebab-case/zxsrxt-kebab-case/README.md

 - 🌱 I’m currently learning **c++**

-- 👨‍💻 All of my projects are available at [https://github.com/zxsrxt-kebab-case/](https://github.com/zxsrxt-kebab-case/)
+- 👨‍💻 All of my projects are available at [my profile](https://github.com/zxsrxt-kebab-case/)

 - 💬 Ask me about **nothing**